Landing x The Wild Circle

 Upcoming Landing X The Wild Circles

-each in a peaceful little woodland near Stroud
+each in a peaceful little woodland near Stroud that we have to ourselves for the day

 Saturday July 12: SUMMER ~ Trusting our Desires; Letting our Branches Grow, 12-6PM, £68